Saint Cecilia — Heavenly Music

 A wedding sung silently to God

-Cecilia was born to a noble Roman family at the beginning of the third century, and is popularly believed to have been martyred around 230 AD under Emperor Alexander Severus.
-Despite her private vow of virginity, her parents forced her to marry a pagan nobleman named Valerian.
-According to the legend, during the wedding itself, Cecilia sat apart, singing to God in her heart rather than joining the celebration around her — the moment tradition credits as the foundation of her later patronage over music.
+Cecilia was born to a noble Roman family at the beginning of the third century, and is popularly believed to have been martyred around 230 AD under Emperor Alexander Severus — though, as with many early Roman martyrs, the surviving details of her life come from a much later account, the fifth-century "Passio," rather than from contemporary records, so historians treat the specifics as pious tradition layered onto a genuine, ancient cult of veneration.
+Despite her private vow of virginity, her parents forced her to marry a pagan nobleman named Valerian, a match arranged for social and financial reasons typical of the Roman aristocracy of her time.
+According to the legend, during the wedding itself, Cecilia sat apart, singing to God in her heart rather than joining the celebration around her — the moment tradition credits as the foundation of her later patronage over music, even though the story as it survives says nothing about her actually performing music herself.

 A portrait of a young woman in Roman-era dress, seated beside an organ, with a serene, listening expression.